theophile/SuperSlicer_to_Orca_scripts/README.md

-# SuperSlicer to OrcaSlicer (Filament Profile Converter)
+# SuperSlicer to OrcaSlicer (Filament and Print Profile Converter)

-This is a Perl script that will convert filament profile settings from SuperSlicer INI files to JSON format for use with OrcaSlicer.
+This is a Perl script that will convert filament and print-type profile settings from PrusaSlicer and SuperSlicer INI files to JSON format for use with OrcaSlicer.

 ## Table of Contents